marykdb/maryk/core/documentation/key.md

 ## Properties which can be used in a key

 All fixed byte length properties can be used as a key part.
-This so key structure is always predictable and the location of key elements can be used in scans.
+This way key structure is always predictable and the location of key elements can be used in scans.

 This means you can use numbers, dates & times, fixed bytes, references, enums, booleans, type of multi type objects and ValueDataModels which can contain all the same kind of values.
-You cannot use Strings, flexible bytes, Sets, Lists, Maps and Submodels since their byte length is not fixed.
+You cannot use Strings, flexible bytes, Sets, Lists, Maps and embedded models since their byte length is not fixed.

 ## The order of keys